PatrickLiu022/Brain-Tumor-Analysis/README.md

 ![run button](./read_me_pictures/run_button.png)

 **And that's it, the plots will save in the plots folder after running so you can view them there.**

-# Important Note:

-If you make any modifications to the code, unless you are familiar with git lfs, be sure to delete the contents in the data folder before pushing or things will get messy.